polpo/picogus/pgusinit/README.md

 5 is the IRQ. pgusinit will check that the port set on the PicoGUS matches the port specified in ULTRASND.

+* `/gusenv` - sets the base I/O port from ULTRASND variable.
 * `/gusport x` - sets the base I/O port of the GUS to x.
 Defaults to 240.
 * `/gusbuf n` - sets the audio buffer size to n samples.
 Defaults to 4 with a minimum of 1 and maximum of 256.
 Some programs require a different value to